-How can we know we are working on the right innovations?
+How can you know you are working on the right innovations ?

-What can we do to ensure that new value propositions are on target?
+What can you do to ensure that new value propositions are on target ?

 What is the most efficient approach for new offering generation?